alexjv89/sailsjs-boilerplate/README.md

 Dont like this configuration, feel free to tweet it and save it as your preferred configurations while building micro services.

+## Things to change
+- update the logo and favicon